camaraproject/Commonalities/documentation/API-design-guidelines.md

 | ACCESS_TOKEN_EXPIRED | Access Token sinkCredential (optionally set by the requester) expiration time has been reached|
 | SUBSCRIPTION_DELETED | Subscription was deleted by the requester|

-Note1:This enumeration is also defined in event-subscription-template.yaml (see in [Commonalities/artifacts/camara-cloudevents](/artifacts/camara-cloudevents) directory ``event-subscription-template.yaml``).
+Note1: This enumeration is also defined in `event-subscription-template.yaml` (placed in [Commonalities/artifacts/camara-cloudevents](/artifacts/camara-cloudevents) directory).

 Note2: The "subscription-ends" notification is not counted in the `subscriptionMaxEvents`. (for example, if a client request set `subscriptionMaxEvents` to 2, and later, received 2 notifications, then a third notification will be sent for "subscription-ends").